Platform-Studio/demo_pcs_service/README.md

 In Development mode, the definitions will be pulled from the specified repo __every time a Service, Agent or Function is invoked__.

-This introduces a slight delay but makes the development cycle easier since updates you push to your repo are reflected immediately.
+This introduces a slight delay when using the app but makes the development cycle easier since updates you push to your repo are reflected immediately.

-In Production mode, the definitions are only pulled and updated when you explicitly initiate the process from the PCS dashboard.
+In Production mode, the definitions are only pulled and updated when you explicitly initiate a pull from the PCS dashboard.

 (In future, we plan to support deployment hooks to make deployment of updates even easier.)

 ### Assets
 Assets in the `/assets/` folder are copied from the repo and cached by PCS.

-However, pulling of assets from the repo always requires a manual pull, regardless of whether the App is in Development vs Production mode.
+However, pulling of assets from the repo always requires an explicit pull, regardless of whether the App is in Development vs Production mode.

 ## Functions